gyulanemeth/bluefox.email/why.md

 ## Reach the inbox, avoid spam

 AWS SES has a famously good deliverability, and its price is unbeatable.
-They have very strict processes, for example, if your bounce rate goes up, you will have to fix that in a certain amount of time.
+They have very strict processes to filter out spammer.
+For example, if your bounce rate slightly goes up, you have to fix that in a certain amount of time.

 That's why we decided that our customers have to hook up their own AWS SES with our system.

 Don't worry, if you don't have experience with AWS.
 We can help you!

 ::: warning
 If you are thinking about sending spammy email, this platform is not for you.
 If you happen to spam people, AWS will simply revoke your access to SES.